Sindhi traditions and rituals

-Sindhi traditions and rituals refers to some Sindhic practices that span a person's life.
+Sindhi traditions and rituals refers to some Sindhi practices that span a person's life.
 They differ across regions.

 Muslim pregnancy and birth traditions

 Pregnancy

 During the seventh month of a woman's pregnancy, a celebration called khunba is held.
 Close female relatives, friends and neighbors are invited and traditional folk songs (e.g., sehra, lada, and geech) are sung.
 Guests put rice, fruits, and dry fruits into the pregnant mother's lap and give money (ghor) to her.
 After the celebration, she goes to her maternal home, where she lives with her parents for the remainder of her pregnancy and gives birth to the child.

 Birth

 When a child is born, the Bangha (adhan) is recited in their right ear and Kalmas in the left ear by an older man or the baby's father.
 Families hold celebrations where they serve sweets.
 The child's umbilical cord is buried on the side of the house's door.
 The dai is given money and clothes.
 On the birth of a male child, the game of colors (Rangan ji Rand) is also played.

 On the night after the birth, the mother's female relatives gather to present milk, handmade clothes, gold rings, food, small rallis called rilka, and other items as gifts to the mother and her newborn.
 Black threads called dhagha or sagra are tied on the baby's wrists and ankles, gold rings are put on both hands, a ta'wiz is tied around their neck, surmo (kohl) is applied on the eyes, and marks or dots are made on the face for protection from the evil eye, while women sing traditional folk songs.
 The gifts given by relatives and neighbors are then shown to everyone.

 A mullan (priest) is summoned, and, after some ceremonies and presents, a name for the child is taken either from religious works or decided upon according to the rules of judicial astrology.
 The Sindhis in the hills usually call their children by the names of plants and fruits; for example, Gul (flower), Kando (thorn), and Ambu (mango).
 These calls are repeated for six days, which is the usual time for refreshment offered to the guests.
 The child's body and face is massaged daily with oil called aadh before a bath.
 When the child sleeps, their body, arms, and legs are tightly tied in a cloth called tanjan or bandan.
 The baby sleeps on rilkas with small pillows, and a clay or wooden object with two poles called munh rakhi or rakhni with a cloth placed over it is placed above the child's head.